Britain's would-be Mars explorer, Colin Pillinger, dies at 70

 LONDON The British space scientist Colin Pillinger, best known for his failed attempt in 2003 to put a spacecraft called Beagle 2 on Mars, has died at the age of 70, fellow scientists said.

-Pillinger, who championed the Beagle 2 project despite some mocking by the public, died at his home in Cambridge, in south-east England, after suffering a brain hemorrhage.
+Pillinger, who championed the Beagle 2 project despite some mocking by the public, died at his home in Cambridge, in south-east England, after suffering a brain haemorrhage.

 Martin Rees, Britain's Astronomer Royal, hailed Pillinger as one of the nation's leading planetary scientists.